Frederick Md Real Estate Taxes

 1) When you purchase your house between January 1 and June 30.

 2) Upon receipt of an assessment notice; the cycle is every 3 years.
-The next notices will come out July 1, 2009.
 You have 45 days to appeal.
 If your appeal is successful, you will not see the effect on your taxes until the next year.
 That’s why you might want to appeal…

-3) mid-cycle, that’s what last night’s meeting was about.
+3) mid-cycle, that’s what the public meeting was about.

 Property value assessments are always lagging indicators, they follow the market.
 That’s why you won’t see them come down to market value until well after the market value is established.
 Assessors and appraisers (usually) use the statistics from the previous 6 months to get values, so its always after the fact.
 (BTW- its the same as values increase.)